On p/q-recognisable sets: Introduction

-Then, we study the relationship between \pqrecy and the modulo-$n$ operator, where~$n$ is an integer constant.
-Indeed, these operators are related to the periodic subsets of~$\N$ which, since the work of Cobham, have a particular place within the study of numeration systems.
-In fact, most numeration systems~$S$ are such that 1) $\N$ is~``$S$-recognisable'' and 2) periodic subsets of~$\N$ are $S$-recognisable.
-(This holds if~$S$ belongs to the very large class of \emph{regular abstract numeration systems}~\cite{LecoRigo10-ib}.)
-In base~$\frac{p}{q}$, neither Item~1 nor~2 hold, because in that context the relevant set of numbers is~$\Vpq$ rather than~$\N$.
-The set~$\Vpq$ is obviously \pqrec, and the last part of this work is about adapting Item~2.

-If~$n$ coprime with~$q$, then the modulo-$n$ operator is easily generalised to~${\Vpq\rightarrow\Z/n\Z}$ and we show that it is \pqrec (\rcorollary{pqrec.modu}).
+Very little is known about the expressive power of automata with respect to base~$\frac{p}{q}$.
+In section \ref{s.nota}, we begin to investigate this area.
+First, we show that the natural order relation over $\Npq$ is not \pqrec.
+This is quite surprising since \begin{enuminline} \item the contrary is true in almost all numeration systems, \item the natural order relation over $\N$ is recognised by a trivial finite automaton, provided that we are ensured that input words belong to~$\Lpq$. \end{enuminline} Second, we consider the modulo-$n$ operator, where~$n$ is an integer constant.
+This class of operators is related to the periodic subsets of~$\N$ which, since the work of Cobham, have a particular place within the study of numeration systems.
+In fact, most numeration systems~$S$ are such that \begin{enuminline} \item $\N$ is~``$S$-recognisable'', \item periodic subsets of~$\N$ are $S$-recognisable. \end{enuminline} (These properties hold if~$S$ belongs to the very large class of \emph{regular abstract numeration systems}~\cite{LecoRigo10-ib}.)
+In base~$\frac{p}{q}$, neither Item~1 nor~2 hold; it is not surprising since the relevant set of numbers is~$\Npq$ rather than~$\N$.
+By definition, the set~$\Npq$ is \pqrec, and the last part of this work is about adapting Item~2.
+If~$n$ is coprime with~$q$, then the modulo-$n$ operator is easy to generalise as a function ${\Npq\rightarrow\Z/n\Z}$ and we show that it is \pqrec (\rcorollary{pqrec.modu}).
 On the other hand, when~$n$ is not coprime with~$q$, no generalisation of the modulo-$n$ operator is obvious.
 Nevertheless, we show that there is no \pqrec set that separates~$q\N$ from its complement in~$\N$ (\rproposition{npqrec.modu}).
-It follows that no generalisation of the modulo-$n$ operator would be \pqrec if~$n$ is a multiple of~$q$.
+It follows that no generalisation of the modulo-$n$ operator would be \pqrec if~$n$ is a multiple of~$q$ (\rcorollary{npqrec.modu}).